 CDFW, NMFS, the Russian River Coho Partnership, Trout Unlimited, and the Gold Ridge Resource Conservation District have all expressed support for the project.
-Camp Meeker consulted with NMFS, CDFW, and the North Coast Regional Water Quality Control Board (Regional Board) regarding the 2015, 2016, 2018, and 2019 TUCPs, and the effects of the proposed changes.
-NMFS and CDFW were directly involved in the design of the project.
+Camp Meeker consulted with CDFW, NMFS, and the North Coast Water Board regarding the previous TUCPs as well as the 2021 TUCP.
+CDFW and NMFS have been directly involved in the design of the project.
+By memo dated June 2, 2021, CDFW requested the State Water Board prioritize processing the 2021 TUCP since the flow enhancement projects completed under Camp Meeker's previous TUCP approvals were very successful in maintaining instream flows in Dutch Bill Creek.

-To inform the State Water Board's continuing supervision of the diversion and use of water under this temporary change order pursuant to Water Code section 1439, this Order requires Camp Meeker to report on consultations with CDFW, NMFS, and the Regional Board.
+With the conditions imposed by this Order, the State Water Board finds that granting the proposed temporary changes will not have an unreasonable effect on fish, wildlife, or other instream beneficial uses and protects public trust resources to the extent feasible.
+To inform the State Water Board's continuing supervision of the diversion and use of water under this temporary change order pursuant to Water Code section 1439, this Order requires Camp Meeker to report on consultations with CDFW, NMFS, and the North Coast Water Board.